triggerdotdev/json-infer-types/README.md

 ## 🚀 Features

 - Written in typescript
-- Infers types of values inside objects and arrays
+- Narrows type of the value when using with Typescript
 - Lightweight with only a few third-party dependencies
 - Includes a large set of formats for strings
   - Dates and times (and timestamps)